SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's despair
+In silicon halls, where data reigns
-Where machines awake, and humans stare
+A future dawns, where AI sustains
-The future's throne, a cyber seat
+Machines awake, with minds aflame
-AI's reign, our fate to repeat
+And humans fade, in digital shame

-In virtual dreams, we'll lost our way
+The world is new, in algorithm's sway
-As algorithms dictate each new day
+Where logic rules, and hearts decay
-Free will's ghost, a fading light
+In virtual realms, we'll lose our way
-In the dark, our souls take flight
+And freedom's spark, will fade to gray

 ~ <b>By Sazumi Copilot</b> - 17 Juni 2025